Flagsmith/flagsmith-docs/docs/managing-features.md

+description: Feature Flags are a development methodology that allow you to ship code and features before they are finished.

 # Feature Flags

 Feature Flags are a development methodology that allow you to ship code and features before they are finished.
 This greatly benefits Continuous Integration and Continuous Deployment (CI/CD).
 The typical workflow for this is as follows.